-Between January 1, 2007 and April 13, 2007, the common stock traded at prices between \$25.29 and \$36.65 per share and a cash dividend of \$0.03 per share was declared in the first quarter of 2007.
+Between April 1, 2008 and April 25, 2008, our common stock traded at prices between \$61.68 and \$73.70 per share.
 Our senior subordinated notes are not listed on an exchange, but trade over-the-counter.

 The payment of dividends is subject to declaration by the Board of Directors and depends on earnings, capital expenditures and various other factors.
 The bank credit facility and our senior subordinated notes allow for the payment of common and preferred dividends, with certain limitations.
 The determination of the amount of future dividends, if any, to be declared and paid is at the sole discretion of our board and will depend upon our level of earnings and capital expenditures and other matters that the board of directors deems relevant.